cenviity/100-exercises-to-learn-rust/book/src/06_ticket_management/15_hashmap.md

 ## `Hash`

-A hashing function (or hasher) maps a potentially infinite set of a values (e.g. all possible strings) to a bounded range (e.g. a `u64` value).\
+A hashing function (or hasher) maps a potentially infinite set of values (e.g. all possible strings) to a bounded range (e.g. a `u64` value).\
 There are many different hashing functions around, each with different properties (speed, collision risk, reversibility, etc.).